microsoft/azuredevopslabs/labs/vstsextend/appcenter/README.md

 ## Overview

 [Visual Studio App Center](https://appcenter.ms/signup?utm_source=Azure%20DevOps%20Lab&utm_medium=Azure) is an integrated mobile development lifecycle solution for iOS, Android, Windows and macOS apps.
-It brings together multiple services commonly used by mobile developers, including build, test, distribute, monitor, diagnose , etc., into one single integrated cloud solution.
+It brings together multiple services commonly used by mobile developers, including build, test, distribute, monitoring, diagnostics , etc., into one single integrated cloud solution.

 In this lab, we are going to automate the **Build-Test-Distribute** process for **Tailwind Traders** mobile applications using **App Center**.
 The code for the mobile application is on GitHub at [TailwindTraders-Mobile](https://github.com/Microsoft/TailwindTraders-Mobile.git)